Skip to content

 All of these transfers can be done without the worker bearing the weight of the resident.
 The electric lift handles all of the up and down motion, and once the helper-sling is placed under the resident, they can be easily moved anywhere.
 Finally, the large, lockable casters and handles allow you to transport the resident easily.

-Hoyer Lifts Are Invonvenient.
-Compared to a Hoyer Lift, the Helper Lift is more compact, more maneuverable, quicker to set up, and for many people who can sit upright on their own, more comfortable.
+Hoyer Lifts Are Inconvenient.
+Compared to a Hoyer Lift, the Helper Lift is more compact, more maneuverable, quicker to set up, uses only 1 operator vs. 2, and for many people who can sit upright on their own, more comfortable.
+Hoyer lifts are essential for BMAT Level 1 patients, but for BMAT level 2 patients the Dignity Lifts Helper Lift is a much better alternative.

 Lifting Residents can be dangerous.
 Use a lift.
 Toileting and lifting residents can be dangerous for your employees and embarrassing for your residents.
 Implementing a mobile toilet lift can reduce worker's compensation claims for any adult care facility.
 Whether you run an independent living facility, assisted living, rehab, home care operation, or skilled nursing, a toilet lift helps everyone involved by doing the (ahem!) heavy lifting.